 Director, Global Health Education Programs

 Lee Todd Miller, MD, is Director of the Global Health Education Programs at the UCLA Center for World Health, and also serves as Associate Dean for Student Affairs at the David Geffen School of Medicine at UCLA.
-For the last 10 years, he has also served as Vice Chair for Education within the Department of Pediatrics.
+For 10 years he served as Vice Chair for Education within the Department of Pediatrics.
 In these roles, Dr. Miller has had leadership and oversight responsibilities for the medical student experiences in global health, and both undergraduate and graduate medical education within the Department of Pediatrics.
-For nearly 30 years, he has also made substantial contributions to medical student counseling, and has helped nurture the pediatric careers and global health interests of countless students and residents.
+For over 30 years, he has also made substantial contributions to medical student counseling, and has helped nurture the pediatric careers and global health interests of countless students and residents.

 In recognition of this, Dr. Miller is the unprecedented 12-time recipient of the David Geffen School of Medicine’s Golden Apple Award, selected each year by the graduating senior class, and is now a two-time recipient of the Excellence in Education Award.
 Dr. Miller was also honored to receive the University of California Academic Senate Distinguished Teaching Award, presented by the Chancellor of UCLA.
 In addition, in 2013, he was recognized with the Association of American Medical College’s Arnold P. Gold Foundation Humanism in Medicine Award.